samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 });
 ```

 We have the functions from the 'auth' service, `login` and `logout` that will help those buttons do the right thing!
-In the template folder, we will want to create another folder called `component` and within that, create a file call `app-nav.js`.
+Now let’s dive into the other file that was generated, `templates/components/app-nav.hbs`.
 The code in there will look something like this

-//emberJS-auth/app/templates/components/app-nav.hbs
+//ember-js-auth/app/templates/components/app-nav.hbs
 ```javascript
 <nav class="navbar is-danger">
   <div class="navbar-brand">